 Our How to apply pages give you the nuts and bolts of making an MBA application, but you might be wondering how to put together a “great” application.
-We asked Phil Carter, Head of MBA Marketing and Recruitment, to give some top tips to make your application stand out.
+We asked Phil Carter, Head of Programmes Recruitment, to give some top tips to make your application stand out.

 Create an MBA timeline

 What are the deadlines and differing requirements of your target schools?